Currency in Austria

 Austria is a great country to visit with jaw dropping castles and architectural buildings, like the Schönbrunn palace and the Hofburg palace.
 Walking the picturesque streets in Vienna, classical music concerts in Salzburg and delicious wine in Wachau.

 Make your savings go even further with a few clever choices, including how to exchange currency and pay for things in Austria.
-This guide helps you get a little more savvy in your decision-making by giving you an overview on:

 The Euro is the second most traded currency on the world’s foreign exchange markets, the euro is issued by the European Central Bank.